piyushkashyap2307/EmployeeRegister/README.md

 # EmployeeRegisterRESTfulService

-A Employee Register RESTful Service written in Java as part of our course in Java Enterprise Edition (JavaEE)
+A Employee Register RESTful Service written in Java as part of our course in Java Enterprise Edition (JavaEE).
+This project is intended to (as the name suggests) manage Employees and any relevant data attached to it.
+The main purpose of this project is to create a connection between a client and a REST api to manage Java Beans with the help of Hibernate(ORM).

 ## Getting Started